Video: Anerkennungsverfahren für Ärzte in Deutschland - DE

 Register now free of charge and become a member of our MedicalTalentNetwork.
 We would like to get to know you better and talk to you personally about your opportunities in Germany.

-Even during the Corona crisis, our team is available for you without restrictions via the known communication channels.
-All incoming orders and requests will be processed without delay.
-Please contact us if there should be any difficulties on your side due to Corona, e.g. with the data transfer.
-Our technical team has a solution for most problems.
+Even during the Corona crisis, our team is available for you without restrictions via the known communication channel.
+All of your incoming applications, orders and requests will be processed without delay.
+We will support you!